danyuchn/GMAT-score-report-analysis/analysis-framework/section-doc-en/en-gmat-v-v1.6.md

 **3. Core Problem Diagnosis**

 *   (Summarize key findings from Chapter 3 in natural language: **Based on the diagnostic parameters generated (e.g., `` `CR_REASONING_CHAIN_ERROR` ``, `` `RC_READING_SENTENCE_STRUCTURE_DIFFICULTY` ``), use their English descriptions from Appendix A.** Explain the most common error types and reasons in `CR` and `RC`.)
-*   (Prioritize Mention) (If the diagnosis includes `` `FOUNDATIONAL_MASTERY_INSTABILITY_SFE` ``, emphasize here: "*Of particular note, errors occurred on some foundational or medium-difficulty questions within mastered skill areas, indicating potential instability in applying these concepts or skills.*")
+*   (Prioritize Mention) (If the diagnosis includes `` `FOUNDATIONAL_MASTERY_APPLICATION_INSTABILITY_SFE` ``, emphasize here: "*Of particular note, errors occurred on some foundational or medium-difficulty questions within mastered skill areas, indicating potential instability in applying these concepts or skills.*")

 **4. Pattern Observation**